 Michigan lets its crony capitalism flag fly

-Michigan lawmakers are looking out for auto dealers.
+Michigan lawmakers are looking out for auto dealers where customers can get a quote for any new vehicles they’d like to buy.
 Sounds nice, right?
 Well, it does if you’re a new car dealer who doesn’t like the fact that that upstart auto maker Tesla hasn’t followed the herd when it comes to selling their new cars.

 The state’s legislature recently passed a bill that bans direct sales of new cars to customers, requiring a dealer to broker the sale.
 The bill is awaiting signing by governor Rick Snyder.